Clarkesworld Magazine

-Clarkesworld Magazine (ISSN 1937-7843) is an American online fantasy and science fiction magazine.
-It released its first issue October 1, 2006, and has maintained a regular monthly schedule since, publishing fiction by authors such as Elizabeth Bear, Kij Johnson, Caitlin R. Kiernan, Sarah Monette, Catherynne Valente, Jeff VanderMeer and Peter Watts.
+Clarkesworld Magazine is an American online fantasy and science fiction magazine edited by Neil Clarke.
+It released its first issue October 1, 2006, and has maintained a regular monthly schedule since, publishing fiction by authors such as Elizabeth Bear, Kij Johnson, Caitlín R. Kiernan, Sarah Monette, Catherynne M. Valente, Jeff VanderMeer and Peter Watts.

 Formats

 Clarkesworld Magazine is published or collected in a number of formats: